c3lang/c3-web/src/content/docs/Language Common/arrays.md

 ### `foreach` element by copy

 You may iterate over slices, arrays and vectors using `foreach (Type x : array)`.
-Using compile-time type inference this can be abbreviated to `foreach (x : array)` for example:
+Using compile-time type inference, this can be abbreviated to `foreach (x : array)`.
+For example:

 ```c3
 fn void test()